DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 - Pixelization shader is a little too harsh

 ### Actual PS1 Games for Reference
-- I think these games are also pretty good references for how I want this project to look
-- I could probably download any of these games and play them in call if any of you want
+I think these games are also pretty good references for how I want this project to look.
+I could probably download any of these games and play them in call if any of you want.

 - Vagrant Story
 	- Actually a really good example of a 3D PS1 game that looks really good.